Wrestling / Kazushi Sakuraba

 - After the towel was thrown at his match with Igor Vovchanchyn.
 Sure, Saku had lost and been eliminated of the tournament, but he had defeated Royce Gracie of the mighty Gracie family in a fight that would pass to history and also had showed the world that the invincible Vovchanchyn could be defeated.
 The Takada Dojo could not have been more proud that night.

 - Same with his controversial rematch with Royce Gracie.
 Saku lost, but he lost a decision which made half of the MMA fandom scream rob, and only after Gracie hit unceasingly his bad knee and played safe to scratch the win.
 And then it was revealed that Royce had been a walking pharmacy during the match, and all the scores were settled.

 - Confusion Fu: His fighting style include all manners of unorthodox and puroresu-esque moves, like Mongolian chops, aerial stomps, cartwheel guard passes and silly antics.

-- Colour-Coded for Your Convenience: He always wore reddish or orange tights.
-Orange became his signature color, to the point his dojo Laughter7 got a training ring with an orange mat.
+- Colour-Coded for Your Convenience: He started wearing reddish tights, though later orange became his signature color, to the point his dojo Laughter 7 got a training ring with an orange mat.